Aligning Generative Speech Enhancement with Perceptual Feedback: Experiments

 \subsection{Dataset}

 \textbf{Trainset}.
-For the N2S and S2S LMs, we follow prior LM-based speech enhancement approaches \cite{wang2024selm, li2024masksr, yao2025gense} by dynamically generating noisy speech during training using clean speech, noise clips, and room impulse responses (RIRs).
-Our clean speech is composed of a subset of LibriTTS \cite{zen2019libritts}'s train-clean-360 partition, the VCTK corpus and the read speech partition of the 2022 DNS Challenge \cite{dubey2022icassp}, with a total duration of about 530 hours.
-Our noise clips and RIRs also come from the 2022 DNS Challenge.
-The noise clips come from the audioset and freesound partition, with a duration of 175 hours.
-The RIRs come from the openSLR26 and openSLR28 partitions, totaling about 17 hours.
-For each data, we add reverberation using a randomly chosen RIR with 40\% chance.
-We also add one random noise clip with 80\% chance, and two noise clips with 20\% chance, using signal-to-noise ratio (SNR) in [-5, 20] dB.
-The SimCodec and KMeans models were trained on 960 hours of LibriSpeech \cite{panayotov2015librispeech} and LibriTTS audio, respectively.
-All audios are resampled to 16k sampling rate.
+For the N2S and S2S LMs, we follow prior LM-based SE studies \cite{wang2024selm, li2024masksr, yao2025gense} by dynamically generating noisy speech using clean speech, noise clips, and room impulse responses (RIRs).
+Clean speech consists of a subset of LibriTTS \cite{zen2019libritts}, VCTK and the read speech partition of the 2022 DNS Challenge \cite{dubey2022icassp}, totaling $\sim$530 hours.
+Noise clips ($\sim$175 hours) are drawn from AudioSet and Freesound (DNS 2022), while RIRs ($\sim$ 17 hours) come from OpenSLR26 and OpenSLR28 (DNS 2022).
+With 40\% probability, reverberation is added using a random RIR; one noise source is mixed with 80\% probability and two sources with 20\% probability, using SNRs sampled uniformly from $[-5, 20]$ dB.
+SimCodec and the $K$-means tokenizer are pretrained on 960h LibriSpeech \cite{panayotov2015librispeech} and LibriTTS, respectively.
+All audio is resampled to 16~kHz.

 \textbf{Testset}.
 In accordance with GenSE, we perform evaluations on the publicly available 2020 DNS Challenge \cite{reddy2020interspeech} test sets for a direct comparison with the original results.